fbpx

 “‘Radio Chitaika’ offers a special listening experience for Russian and Ukrainian speaking families in the Jewish Diaspora,” Thresher said.
 “And ‘Have I Got a Story For You!’s’ archive still holds our original episodes reimagining Jewish folk tales as well as a special mini-series for kids getting ready for a b-mitzvah experience.”

-She adds, “We’re so excited to keep doing the work to bring more and more stories to families all over the world.”
+They add, “We’re so excited to keep doing the work to bring more and more stories to families all over the world.”

 Thresher hopes kids and their families feel joy from these shows.

-“For Jewish kids listening, we love knowing that they might see themselves in the characters,” she said.
+“For Jewish kids listening, we love knowing that they might see themselves in the characters,” they said.
 “For non-Jewish families enjoying the stories, we hope the episodes inspire them to learn more about Jewish culture, values and holidays.”

 Over 18 years PJ Library has provided Jewish families with free high-quality children’s books and other resources that foster a deeper connection with Jewish life.